-the employer in the CDS option, and therefore assumes all liability.
-The member or LAR retains control over hiring, managing and firing employees.
-The persons providing services are not the employees of the CDS agency (CDSA), the managed care organization, any state or federal agency or other contracted provider agency.
-The member or LAR is solely responsible and liable for any negligent acts or omissions as the employer or by the employee, other employees, service providers and the designated representative;
+the employer in the CDS option, and therefore assumes all liability related to employment.
+The member or LAR retains control over hiring, managing, and firing employees.
+The persons providing services are not the employees of the FMSA, the managed care organization (MCO), any state or federal agency, or other contracted provider agency.
+The member or LAR is solely responsible and liable for any negligent acts or omissions as the employer or by the employee, other employees, service providers, or the designated representative (DR);

-responsible for handling all conflicts with the attendant.
-The CDSA and HCSS provider are not involved;
+responsible for handling all conflicts with their employees.
+The FMSA and HCSSA are not involved;

+not able to decrease or increase the MCO-authorized service hours by adjusting the employee’s hourly wage;

-required to keep certain paperwork to be specified by the CDSA for a required time period.
+required to keep certain paperwork to be specified by the FMSA for a required time period.
 The member or LAR must safely store the documentation for five years or longer;

-ultimately responsible for payroll taxes owed to the Internal Revenue Service and Texas Workforce Commission, and is liable if the CDSA fails to pay; and
+ultimately responsible for payroll taxes owed to the Internal Revenue Service (IRS) and Texas Workforce Commission (TWC), and is liable if the FMSA fails to pay; and

 responsible for meeting all requirements as an employer and can be held liable for failure to meet those requirements.

-8213.2 Advantages of CDS Service Delivery Option

-Revision 10-0; Effective September 1, 2010

-Below are some of the advantages associated with the Consumer Directed Services (CDS) option.
-The member or legally authorized representative:

-has more control over who provides personal assistance services and Respite services and the days and times the services are delivered;

-can offer benefits, such as bonuses, vacation pay, sick pay and insurance to the attendants or nurses;

-can control the final rate of pay for attendants and/or nurses within the bounds of the unit rate as a maximum and federal minimum wage as a minimum;

-can decide how many back-up attendants are necessary and hire them; and

-has control over the training of attendants.

-8214 Member and CDSA Responsibilities
+8214 Member and Financial Management Services Agency Responsibilities

-Revision 10-0; Effective September 1, 2010
+Revision 18-2; Effective September 3, 2018